Jefferson-liu/EmotionDetection/README.md

 I fixed these problems on my end by first removing the classes that had ambiguous emotional faces, and then limiting the amount of data sampled from each training set to 3000, and limiting data from test set to 1000

+## How to use
+To use, all you need is the model.h5 and model.json files alongside the test.py file.
+Run the test.py file, and then it should load the weights from the model.h5 file and load the model from model.json.
+Press q to quit the program.